GOTODOCO/.github/profile/README.md

 # Welcome to GOTODOCO

 Your GOTO for exceptional DOCO transformation and continuous, single-source content, concepts and methods.
-We are pioneering a global initiative to transform the way content is planned, created, managed and consumed.
+We are driving a global initiative to transform content.
+In particular how it is planned, created, managed and consumed.
+No biggie, (_except it is... to us_).

-We are passionate about DOCO and driven to create a new way forward for content so we encourage you to explore our [website](https://gotodoco.com) to learn more about our intent and purpose.
+We are passionate about DOCO and driven to create a new way forward for content and encourage you to learm more about our intent and purpose on our [website](https://gotodoco.com).

-## About
+## Blueprint

-GOTODOCO is designed with intent, created with purpose.
+GOTODOCO is designed with intent, and created with purpose.
-We identify inefficiencies with content and get to work to improve the intent and purpose.
+We identify inefficiencies with content and work to improve the intent and purpose.
 It’s all about personas for us!

-## A heliopter view
+## Heliopters

 At a high level our framework focusses on four areas: INSIGHT, INTENT, PURPOSE and ENGAGEMENT.

-INSIGHT = The understand step!
+**INSIGHT** = The understand step!
 Explore, understand, validate, plan.
-INTENT = The WHY for your CONTENT.
+**INTENT** = The WHY for your CONTENT.
 What is your intention, what do you need to DO with the content and where does it fit in the framework.
-PURPOSE = OUTPUT and AUDIENCE.
+**PURPOSE** = OUTPUT and AUDIENCE.
 What is the future state, what do you need to ACHIEVE, and WHO is your audience.
-ENGAGEMENT = Is the content fit for purpose, how will your audience CONSUME the content.
+**CONSUMPTION** = In some ways, the most important area: The HOW!
+Is the content fit for purpose, and how will your audience CONSUME the content.

+## The mechanics

 At the core of the GOTODOCO framework is the engine, designed and built with knowledge, experience, skills, smarts, tools and a CI/CD motor, to keep the machine fully functioning, serviced and operating with peak performance.